 The UW-Madison Organic Agriculture Research Program is focused broadly on organic agricultural production, including vegetables, row crops and pastures.
-On this page you can find a (relatively) up to date listing of our program’s peer-reviewed publications, including recent publications by graduate students working with Dr. Silva.
+On this page you can find a (relatively) up to date listing of our program’s peer-reviewed publications.

 Silva, E.M., R. Claypool, J. Munsch, J. Hendrickson, P. Mitchell, and J. Mills.
 2014.
 Veggie Compass: A spreadsheet-based tool to calculate cost‐of‐production for diversified organic vegetable farmers.
 HortTechnology 24:394-402.

 Silva, E.M.
 2014.
 Management of five fall-sown cover crops for organic no-till production in the Upper Midwest.
 Agroecology and Sustainable Food Systems.
 38:748-763.

 Silva, E.M., F. Dong, P.D.
 Mitchell, and J. Hendrickson.
 2014.
 Impact of marketing channels on perceptions of quality of life and profitability of Wisconsin’s organic vegetable farmers.
 Renewable Agriculture and Food Systems.
 30:428-438.

 Pfeiffer, A., E. Silva, and J. Colquhoun.
 2014.
 Innovation in urban agricultural practices: responding to diverse production environments.
 Renewable Agriculture and Food Systems.
 29:1-14.

 Silva, E.M. and G. Muller.
 2013.
 Creating a Collaborative, Hands-on Program to Teach High School Students Organic Farming, HortTechnology 23:376‐381.